 When you sow a seed and nurture the plant that grows from it, you eventually get to reap the benefits of your efforts.
 This metaphor can be applied to virtually every aspect of life, from cultivating relationships to starting a business.

-Today I’ll talk about how Fishbowl Inventory helps businesses reap what they SO (meaning Sales Order).
-You see, Fishbowl Inventory generates sales orders in response to purchase orders received from customers.
+Today I’ll talk about how Fishbowl helps businesses reap what they SO (meaning Sales Order).
+You see, Fishbowl generates sales orders in response to purchase orders received from customers.
 Sales orders are different than purchase orders because they are standardized, making it easier to keep track of detailed information on each sale in a uniform manner.

 It makes sense.
 Customers make purchases and companies make sales.
 That’s an easy way to keep them straight.